dsc-courses/bpd-reference/docs/statistical-inference/bootstrapping.md

 right = np.percentile(boot_medians, 97.5) # 97.5th percentile
 ```

 Remember that the 95% confidence interval does not mean we have a 95% chance of containing the true population parameter.
-Instead, it means
+It means
 that about 95% of all intervals we create will contain the true population parameter.

 ---